- Request a Speaker or Program for your Organization

 • Prescription Medications – There is danger in combining certain medications.
 Be sure that your pharmacist is aware of all of the medications you are taking.

 • Children’s Programs – The Richland County Coroner’s office is always anxious to talk to children about safety.
 Visits to the classrooms and school-wide fairs are great opportunities to enlighten the student body of what the coroner’s office function is as well as the many interesting career prospects.
 Please consider inviting us into your school.
-Coroner Gary Watts or some of our Deputies would love to talk with the youth.
+Our Deputies would love to talk with the youth.

 Career Fairs and School Presentations

 The Richland County Coroner’s office is always anxious to provide our schools and students with information about career possibilities.
 Visits to the classrooms and school-wide career fairs are great opportunities to enlighten the student body of what the coroner’s office function is as well as the many interesting career prospects.
 Please consider inviting us into your school.
-Coroner Gary Watts or some of our Deputies would love to talk with the youth about the education requirements and job outlook for the future in our chosen field.
+Our Deputies would love to talk with the youth about the education requirements and job outlook for the future in our chosen field.
 We also embrace the opportunity to discuss subjects like Texting and Driving and/or Drinking and Driving.

 Burial Assistance and Cremation of Unclaimed Remains The Richland County Coroner’s Office provides for the cremation and burial of unclaimed remains of individuals who die within our jurisdiction.
 These remains are buried in the Richland County Cemetery.

 Richland County Cemetery